sgeos/hello-nucleo-f103rb/README.md

 The author went to Akihabara in Tokyo, and bought a cheap STM32 Nucleo from [Akizukidenshi](https://akizukidenshi.com/).
 It turned out to be a NUCLEO-F103RB, and that is what this repo is written for.
-The assumption is that you purchased a random STM32 board, and you can get the repo to work with minor modifications.
+The assumption is that the reader has a random STM32 board, and the repo can be made to work with minor modifications.

 Finding the architecture for the board was not immediately obvious to the author, but STM's page on the